Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-\ssec{Passage from $\Cee$ to $\Kee$} Here we have collected answers to several questions that stunned us while we were writing this paper.
-We hope that even the simplest of these answers will help the reader familiar with representations of Lie algebra over $\Cee$ but with no experience of working with characteristic $p$.
-For $p=2$, several of our definitions are new.
+Here we have collected answers to several questions that stunned us while we were writing this paper.
+We hope that even the simplest of these answers will help the reader familiar with representations of Lie algebra over $\Cee$, but with no experience of working with characteristic~$p>0$.